cliffeby/DuckpinV002/README.md

     # Return value must be of a sequence of pandas.DataFrame
     return dataframe1
 ```
-Next in Figure No. 5, the data has beeen sped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
-Plotting this data using the Python library matplotlib, assure that the data collection and analsis process is as expected.
+Next in Figure No. 6, the data has been shaped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
+Plotting this data using the Python library matplotlib, assures that the data collection and analysis process is as expected.

 ```sql
 select endingPinCount as epc,up,